An Open Letter to the Maine Shopper Who I Watched Put Their Cart in the Cart Corral

 Dear Person Who I Watched Put Their Cart in the Cart Corral,

 I give you kudos for at least putting it back on the corral, but was pushing it from your car across the parking lot into the corral necessary?
 Ever notice how shopping carts have squeaky wheels or that one wheel that won't stay pointed in one direction as you push it?
-By hurling your cart across the parking lot, you could have hit someone else's car with it if it didn't fly straight and true into the corral, which in this case, it almost did when it banged off the right plastic bumper, just barely making it into the corral.
+By hurling your cart across the parking lot, you could have hit someone else's car with it if it didn't fly straight and true into the corral, which in this case, almost happened when it banged off the right plastic bumper.

 Is it too much to just push the cart 20 feet across the parking lot to place it neatly in the corral and then walk the 20 feet back to your car?
-It will take you 30 seconds and most and you won't damage anyone's care in the process.
+It will take you 30 seconds at most, and you won't damage anyone's care in the process.

 The hard-working people who retrieve these carts would thank everyone if they simply wheeled their cart back and stacked it as best they could in the corral.